ONSdigital/csvcubed/external-docs/docs/guides/configuration/unit-configuration.md

 ### Creating units using the from_existing field

 This first example shows the existing definition for Pound Sterling being used from its URI entered into the `from_existing` field.
 Normally, this would re-use the exact same unit definition.
 However, in our case, we want to alter its configuration to suit our data set.
-So the existing unit definition has the label "Pounds Sterling (£), Millions" given, and this means it is now a new unit created that is derived from the existing Pound Sterling unit definition.
+So the existing unit definition is given the label "Pounds Sterling (£), Millions", and this means it is now a new unit created that is derived from the existing Pound Sterling unit definition.

 ```json
 {